The 7 Best Methods of Intermittent fasting

 Going even further are those people who actually fast every other day, so they intake on these days only water, herbal tea, broth or juices.

-On the dinning days you take the normal amount of calories.
-But, there is also the variant in which may be eaten at the dining days as much as you like.
+On the dinning days you take the normal number of calories.
+But there is also the variant in which may be eaten at the dining days as much as you like.
 So almost everything is possible.

 A study in November 2013 looked at how interval fasting affect weight and heart health.
 The subjects fasted every other day with 25 percent of the calorie required for their energy needs.
 On the remaining days they ate as much as they wanted.